 The Swiss coffee brand Nespresso is the official sponsor of the Cannes Film Festival and it is the third year of this event, which seeks to pay tribute to film creativity.

-To compete, the participants had to tell stories about the relationship between food, culture, and identity, through an audiovisual of maximum three minutes and in vertical format 9:16, The theme of the Nespresso Talents 2019 was "We are what we eat."
+To compete, the participants had to tell stories about the relationship between food, culture, and identity, through an audiovisual of a maximum of three minutes and in vertical format 9:16, The theme of the Nespresso Talents 2019 was "We are what we eat."

 "Through food, we explore the world, we discover diversity, we know nature, we connect with the earth and we teach our children," says the contest.